FBI’s Comey 'mildly nauseous' to think he could have influenced election

-FBI Director James Comey said Wednesday he believed it would have been “catastrophic” to keep Congress in the dark about new developments in the Hillary Clinton email investigation that emerged close to Election Day.
+Under fire from Democrats, FBI Director James Comey said Wednesday it would have been “catastrophic” to keep Congress in the dark about developments in the Hillary Clinton email investigation that emerged close to Election Day.

-Comey, in the most impassioned and public defence of how he handled this case, also said it made him feel “mildly nauseous” to think his actions in October could have influenced the race won by Republican Donald Trump over Democrat Clinton.
+Comey, in the most impassioned and public defence of how he handled the case, also said it made him feel “mildly nauseous” to think his actions in October might have influenced the race won by Republican Donald Trump over Democrat Clinton.

 But he told the Senate Judiciary Committee that the FBI cannot take into account how its actions might benefit or harm politicians.